KhartesViewer/scroll2zarr/README.md

     is an array of 7500 by 3000 points, the u range will be 0 to 7499 and the v range will be 0 to 2999.

+**Note on the output `.obj` file**

+`surface_to_obj` will create several `.obj` files if the triangulated surface, after windowing, is made up of several connected components.

+In this case, the file with the user-provided name, `outname.obj` for instance, will contain all the connected components, but addtional `.obj` files will be created as well, one per connected component.
+These will be named (for example) `outname001.obj`, `outname002.obj`, etc.

+The reason for this behavior
+is that `khartes` assumes that each imported
+`.obj` file contains a single-component triangulated surface;
+`khartes` does not correctly handle surfaces with multiple connected components.  `khartes` will read and display the surface correctly, at first, but once the user begins to edit the surface, all but one of the connected components will disappear.
+So single-connected-component `.obj` files are provided to work around this limitation.

 ## User guide for `ppm_to_layers`